Creating a Career Development Plan: Tips and Strategies

 - What do I think I could do better?

-Set Out Your Long-Term Goals
+Determine Your Long-Term Goals

 Ask yourself these questions:

-- What are the smallest steps I can do to reach my long-term objectives?
+- What are the smallest steps I can take to achieve my long-term goals?

-- What are the steps I can take to help me grow within my job role and be more visible?
+- What steps can I take to develop in my role and be more visible?

 Write down an action Plan

-Make an actionable plan that includes:
+Create an actionable plan comprising:

-- Specific tasks for self-development
+- Specific tasks to help self-development

-- Training courses or programs that are required to undertake
+- Training courses or programs that are required to complete

-- Publishing and books that are relevant to your business that provide greater information
+- Publishing and books that are relevant to your industry that provide greater knowledge

 Implement Your Plan